‹ Back to New at Amity Blog

 6. Openness to Feedback: Continuous Improvement

-• Seek with Feedback: Duly seek constructive criticism coming from the environment to guide you in performing improvement in communication skills.
+• Seek Feedback: Duly seek constructive criticism coming from the environment to guide you in performing improvement in communication skills.

 • Welcomes criticism gracefully: hears the feedback with no sense of defence but takes it as an opportunity to learn.